armoar334/linecomp/README.md

 # Todo's ( in order of priority (should probably put somewhere else))
- - Multi-line statements with escapes (works basically, need to do more work on it) ~~ - Replace grep with something less susceptible to regex injections / Fix my awful regex's~~ (not really necessary)
+ - Multi-line statements with escapes (works basically, need to do more work on it)
+ - ~~Replace grep with something less susceptible to regex injections / Fix my awful regex's~~ (not really necessary)
- - Stop handling history ourselves and use ``history`` for it ~~ - Switch all if/else ladders to case statements for speed~~ (done as much as can be for now)
+ - Stop handling history ourselves and use ``history`` for it
+ - ~~Switch all if/else ladders to case statements for speed~~ (done as much as can be for now)
  - Add all remaining emacs bindings
  - start vi mode implementation
  - Config for keybinds instead of hardcoding